J-DONGHYUN/J-DONGHYUN/README.md

 # Hi there 👋 I'm Donghyun

-I am a Computer Science graduate currently studying to become a **Backend Developer**.
+I am currently studying to become a Backend Developer.
-I am focusing on **Java and Spring** while learning how server-side systems and web services work.
+I am focusing on Java and Spring while learning how server-side systems and web services work.

 ---